mohdhanif1234/Day19-RegexAssignments/README.md

 # RegexAssignments
-# This use case contains the regular expression for mobile number validation.
+# This use case contains the regular expression for password validation with minimum of 8 characters.